mastercomfig/mastercomfig/docs/customization/custom_configs.md

 Some modules set something called game overrides, which apply settings that override map or in-game only settings that can't be applied at launch.

 If you want to override this part of the module, you will have to use their game override alias in `tf/cfg/overrides/autoexec.cfg`.
-This is comprised of a override alias, which is run during game overrides, and an override option, which actually contains the settings which is run by the override alias.
+This is comprised of an override alias, which is run during game overrides, and an override option, which contains the settings which are run by the override alias.

 * `shadows`: Uses `shadowlod_override` to control the model quality shadows render with
     * `shadowlod_low`: Uses the lowest model quality to render shadows